Senators Demand Trump Give Answers On Whether Saudi Prince Ordered Khashoggi Murder

 This is the second letter that the heads of the Senate Foreign Relations Committee have sent to the president about the murder, though the original letter did not reference the Saudi prince specifically.
 This time, the letter demands that Trump make a determination about what took place and who is responsible, including whether the prince had any knowledge or involvement in the killing, which took place last month in the Saudi consulate in Istanbul.

-“In light of recent developments, including the Saudi government’s acknowledgement that Saudi officials killed Mr. Khashoggi in its Istanbul consulate, we request that your determination specifically address whether Crown Prince Mohammed bin Salman is responsible for Mr. Khashoggi’s murder,” the letter says.
+“In light of recent developments, including the Saudi government’s acknowledgment that Saudi officials killed Mr. Khashoggi in its Istanbul consulate, we request that your determination specifically address whether Crown Prince Mohammed bin Salman is responsible for Mr. Khashoggi’s murder,” the letter says.

 By invoking the Magnitsky Act, the president can impose sanctions on any country found to have committed a human rights violation.